FullStackTypeScriptCourse/course_material/week2_js/PROMISES.md

 - a) Create a new folder called callbacks and create a new file called callbacks.js
 - b) Create a function called calculate that takes 3 parameters: x, y and a callback called operation
 - c) Create another function called add that takes 2 parameters: x and y and returns the sum of x and y
-- d) The calculate function should return the result of the operation function
-- e) Call the calculate function with the appropriate parameters to test your code
+- d) Call the calculate function with the appropriate parameters to test your code

 Right now our calculator only supports addition, that makes that calculator pretty useless.